Career Definition of a Bioinformatics Technician

 Career and Economic Outlook

 The U.S. Bureau of Labor Statistics (BLS) includes bioinformatics technicians as part of the category of statistical assistants.
-These workers had a median annual salary of $42,700 in May 2015, according to the BLS.
+These workers had a median annual salary of $47,400 in May 2017, according to the BLS.
 Bioinformatics technicians are employed by research labs, pharmaceutical companies, crime labs, hospitals, and clinics, to name a few.
-O*NET OnLine projects that the number of jobs for statistical assistants will decrease 2% from 2014-2024.
+The BLS projects that the number of jobs for statistical assistants will increase 9% from 2016-2026.

 Alternate Career Options